nmdwolf/nmdwolf.github.io/_posts/2024-04-25-PhDDefense.md

 <hr id = "Architectures">
 <div class = "nav-block"><div class = "side">Architectures</div></div>

 One of my favourite baseline models for uncertainty quantification (before applying conformal prediction) is the <b>mean-variance ensemble</b>.
 In particular, the dropout-based mean-variance ensemble.
-A mean-variance estimator is a model, beit classical or deep learning-based, that not only gives a point prediction (such as the mean), but at the same time also predicts the standard deviation of variance of the target conditional distribution.
-Dropout, on the other hand, is a popular regularization technique in deep learning, whereby random neurons turned off during training.
-However, by extending this behaviour to test time, one can build an implicit ensemble since the stochasticity of dropout leads to different effective models at every pass.
-Implementationwise, the difference is minimal (for stability, the models predict the logarithm of the variance):
+A <b>mean-variance estimator</b> is a model, beit classical or deep learning-based, that not only gives a point prediction (in this case the mean), but at the same time also predicts the standard deviation or variance of the target conditional distribution. <a href = "https://en.wikipedia.org/wiki/Dilution_(neural_networks)" target = "_blank" rel = "noopener">Dropout</a>, on the other hand, is a popular regularization technique in deep learning where random neurons turned off during training.
+By extending this behaviour to test time, we can build an implicit ensemble, since the stochasticity of dropout leads to different effective models at every forward pass.
+Implementationwise, the difference is, however, minimal.[^3]

+[^3]: For stability, the model predicts the logarithm of the variance.

+* Mean-variance estimation:
 <pre><code class = "language-python match-braces">
     def eval(self):
         self.model.eval()